In this Article

 Global MyCollection As New Collection

-Creating a Collection, Adding Items, and Accessing Items
+Create a Collection, Add Items, and Access Items

 A simple collection object can be created in VBA using the following code:

-Sub CreateCollection() Dim MyCollection As New Collection MyCollection.Add "Item1" MyCollection.Add "Item2" MyCollection.Add "Item3" End Sub
+Sub CreateCollection() 'Create Collection Dim MyCollection As New Collection 'Add Items to Collection MyCollection.Add "Item1" MyCollection.Add "Item2" MyCollection.Add "Item3" End Sub

-The code dimensions a new object called ‘MyCollection’ and then the following lines of code use the Add method to add in 3 new values.
+The code creates a new object called ‘MyCollection’ and then the following lines of code use the Add method to add in 3 new values.

-You can then use code to iterate through your collection to access the values
+You can then use code to iterate through each item in your collection:

 For Each Item In MyCollection MsgBox Item Next Item